alsa-project/snd-firewire-ctl-services/README.rst

 sound card in Linux sound subsystem.
 For further information, please refer to ``Runtime debugging`` clause.

+Once the service program runs, it remains to dispatch events until receiving SIGTERM signal (e.g. press Ctrl + C) or the device is disconnected.

 Install executables ::

     $ cargo install --path (path to binary crate)